-December 2016 data updated for Podiatry.
+Please Note: December 2016 data updated for Podiatry.
 Previously reported as 10 however data was entered incorrectly.
+Paediatric services data is not included from September 2017 onwards as it is now recorded on EMIS and is currently unavailable.
+September and October totals have been amended.